The categories for the Australian Web Awards 2013 are as follows:

 - Victorian Government Contacts & Services Directory: Information Victoria, Department of Innovation, Industry and Regional Development

-This category is for educational institutions such as schools (private, public, primary and secondary), Registered Training Oganisations and universities.
+The Helen Burgess Education Award is sponsored by the Central Institute of Technology.
+It's for educational institutions such as schools (private, public, primary and secondary), Registered Training Oganisations and universities.

 Typically, the sites would support the ongoing business of education and recruitment of prospective students, as well as supporting current students and staff.